 Once dry, crush the eggshells into a fine powder or small pieces.
 The finer the texture, the faster they will break down in the soil.

-Next, sprinkle the pulverized eggshells evenly around the base of your plants or directly mix them into the top layer of soil.
+Next, sprinkle the pulverized eggshells evenly around the base of your plants, or mix them directly into the top layer of soil.

 6. Bone Meal